Koha-Community/kohadocs/source/tools.rst

 To either delete or anonymize patrons

--  Check the 'Verify' box on the task you would like to complete (Delete or Anonymize)
+-  Check the 'Verify' box on the task you would like to complete (delete or anonymize)

 -  Enter a date before which you want to alter the data